corjohnson/mathLite/README.md

 ***************************************************************************************************
 If you are looking to use this project for personal use, educational use, or commercial use:
 Feel free to play around with this app!
-It's free for all and upon the release of version 1, the app will run regardless of internet connection.
+It's free for all and the app will run regardless of internet connection.